HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/custom-pdb-oracle-setup.md

 # Oracle 23ai Custom Setup (Pre-User Creation)

+By default, Oracle 23ai AMI is launched on shared tenancy infrastructure.
+If needed, it can be deployed with single tenancy by selecting a dedicated instance or host during EC2 provisioning.

-Our Oracle 23ai AMI uses a single tenancy model.
-To avoid working in the CDB (root container), which enforces the 'C##' prefix on certain properties, we instead create a Pluggable Database (PDB).
+Upon creation, the AMI provisions a Container Database (CDB) only, without a Pluggable Database (PDB).
+Since the CDB enforces the 'C##' prefix for common users and limits certain configuration options, we recommend creating and working within a Pluggable Database (PDB) for standard user management and application compatibility.

 Below are the detailed steps and relevant details for setting up the PDB prior to creating users:

 1. **Create Directories with Correct Ownership:**
    - Create the primary directory and set its ownership to `oracle:oinstall` with permissions set to 0750 (or as specified by your security guidelines):
      ```
-     mkdir -p /opt/oracle/oradata/ORCL/
+     mkdir -p <replace-with-oracle-new-dir>
      ```
      ```
-     mkdir -p /opt/oracle/product/23ai/dbhomeFree/ORCL
+     mkdir -p `<oracle-db-home>/ORCL`
      ```
 **Note:** *Ensure ownership: `oracle:oinstall` with 0750 (or similar) permissions*

 2. **Log into sqlplus on the Oracle AMI Instance as DBA:**
    Establish an SSH session, elevate privileges, and start sqlplus as the oracle user:
    ```
-   ssh -i "test-automation-deployments.pem" -o "StrictHostKeyChecking=no" cloud-user@<IP>
+   ssh  <oracle-user>@<IP>
    sudo su
    su - oracle
    sqlplus / as sysdba